Valero Energy Co. (NYSE:VLO) Stock Holdings Cut by Retirement Systems of Alabama

-Retirement Systems of Alabama reduced its position in shares of Valero Energy Co.
-(NYSE:VLO – Get Rating) by 3.5% in the fourth quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 135,468 shares of the oil and gas company’s stock after selling 4,927 shares during the quarter.
-Retirement Systems of Alabama’s holdings in Valero Energy were worth $10,175,000 as of its most recent SEC filing.
+Retirement Systems of Alabama lessened its stake in shares of Valero Energy Co.
+(NYSE:VLO – Get Rating) by 3.5% in the fourth quarter, according to its most recent filing with the SEC.
+The fund owned 135,468 shares of the oil and gas company’s stock after selling 4,927 shares during the period.
+Retirement Systems of Alabama’s holdings in Valero Energy were worth $10,175,000 at the end of the most recent reporting period.

-Valero Energy (NYSE:VLO – Get Rating) last issued its quarterly earnings results on Thursday, January 27th.
+Valero Energy (NYSE:VLO – Get Rating) last posted its earnings results on Thursday, January 27th.
 The oil and gas company reported $2.47 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.79 by $0.68.
-Valero Energy had a return on equity of 5.30% and a net margin of 0.82%.
-The company had revenue of $35.90 billion for the quarter, compared to the consensus estimate of $27.92 billion.
-During the same period in the previous year, the business posted ($1.06) EPS.
-The company’s revenue for the quarter was up 116.2% on a year-over-year basis.
-As a group, equities research analysts forecast that Valero Energy Co. will post 8.34 EPS for the current fiscal year.
+Valero Energy had a net margin of 0.82% and a return on equity of 5.30%.
+The firm had revenue of $35.90 billion for the quarter, compared to the consensus estimate of $27.92 billion.
+During the same period in the prior year, the business posted ($1.06) earnings per share.
+The business’s quarterly revenue was up 116.2% on a year-over-year basis.
+As a group, sell-side analysts anticipate that Valero Energy Co. will post 8.34 earnings per share for the current year.

 The firm also recently declared a quarterly dividend, which was paid on Thursday, March 3rd.
 Stockholders of record on Thursday, February 3rd were issued a dividend of $0.98 per share.
 The ex-dividend date was Wednesday, February 2nd.
 This represents a $3.92 dividend on an annualized basis and a dividend yield of 4.19%.
 Valero Energy’s dividend payout ratio (DPR) is presently 174.22%.